microsoft/CameraTraps/classification/README.md

     -c $HOME/classifier-training/mdcache -v 4.1
 ```

-Finally, we download and crop the images based on the ground truth and detected bounding boxes:
+Finally, we download and crop the images based on the ground truth and detected bounding boxes.
+On a VM, expect this download and cropping step to run at ~60 images per second (~5 hours for 1 million images).

 ```bash
 python detect_and_crop.py \